-Condominiums flank the slopes of the beginner terrain on Morse Mountain.
+If you are looking for the latest ski programs, Smugglers’ Notch Resort is the leader in the family learn to ski and ride.
+Whether its learning to turn with your child in their unique ‘Mom & Me’ lesson, or teaching your ‘Little Rascal,’ to start skiing at age two, Smuggs’ has the most innovative instruction in snow country.
+This northern Vermont resort continues to re-invent the family ski experience, and hoard the family awards as a result.
+Condominiums flank Smugg's slopes along the beginner terrain of Morse Mountain.
 Resort guests find tons to do in the Village after the lifts close from the Fun Zone to snow tubing.
-Smugglers’ is also home to treasures of tricky terrain on Madonna Mountain for expert parents who want to drop in after they drop off their kids at ski camp or day care.
+Smugglers’ is also home to treasures of expert terrain on Madonna Mountain for parents who want to drop in after they drop off their kids at ski camp or day care.
 Just be prepared for long chairlift ride chats on the dawdling double chairs.

 Sugarloaf is one big mountain, with one strong allegiance.
-Families appreciate loyalty and the folks at the Loaf are as legion as they come.
+Families aree loyalty and the folks at the Loaf are as legion as they come.
 The warm welcome you receive here separates this Maine mountain oasis from the others both spiritually and geographically.
 The 1,053 acres of terrain here is hearty (biggest in the East), and so is the social life so far north – drawing skiers to its snowy pulpit.
 Sugarloaf throws weekly themed parties for families in the rustic but real base village, where Bag Burgers and brews and tunes are served by Sugarloafers.
 A cast of woodsy Sugarloaf mascots like Amos the Moose, Blueberry Bear, and Pierre the Logger keep your kids smiling, making up for the long “are we there yet?” drive to The Loaf.

+Despite Killington’s reputation as a sprawling beast of a resort, the recent improvement of Ram’s Head and Snowshed Family Adventure Center make the Big-K more amiable for families.
+Killington's six mountains of terrain are covered in super snowmaking power allowing them to open first in the East in October (2016-2011) and ski until May.
+Killington has something for everyone in your pack.
+Bear Mountain is devoted to freeskiers and riders with all tons of parks and pipes.
+While Killington Peak has classic trail skiing.
 There is plenty of lodging at Killington from the on mountain Killington Grand Hotel and condos to inns and motels along the Mountain Road.
 A side trip to sister resort Pico is ideal for families looking for one single panoramic peak with un-crowded trails funneling to a friendly base.
 Pico has a Vermont-syrupy flavor - the antithesis of big-brother Killington, the Big K and Beast of the East.

-Mont Tremblant Quebec
+Mont Tremblant Quebec - Over the Border

 Massachusetts mention: Jiminy Peak

 For folks from the south (southern New England that is), you can’t beat Jiminy Peak for proximity.
-With a beautiful Village Center, Children's Learn to Ski and Ride Center, all-suite Inn lodging, and well-groomed terrain served by a six-pack chair, Jiminy Peak Resort in Massachusetts is a top spot for young families from south of the Vermont border.
+With a beautiful Village Center, Children's Learn to Ski and Ride Center, all-suite Country Inn lodging, and well-groomed terrain served by a six-pack chair, Jiminy Peak Resort in Massachusetts is a top spot for young families from south of the Vermont border.